icantcodelolol/icantcodelolol/README.md

 - I'm learning python, nodejs and golang
 - I like to make selfbots and bots for people
 - You can contact me at 6Kun#9898 at my discord
-- Or join the discord server https://discord.gg/fqb53Xj6Fd
+- Or join the discord server [join here](https://discord.gg/fqb53Xj6Fd)
 - Thats all for me
 - Thanks for stopping by.